 The comprehensive range of research undertaken to target these deadly diseases, combined with the flexibility and innovation to respond to changing health and community needs, is unique and sets the Baker Institute apart from other health and research Institutes.

 The Institute's mission is to reduce death and disability from cardiovascular disease, diabetes and related disorders; two prevalent and complex diseases responsible for the most deaths and the highest health costs in the world.

 The Institute is well positioned to address these challenges.
-The Institute's highly diverse team includes cardiologists, diabetes physicians, bench-top scientists, epidemiologists, dietitians, psychologists, nurse educators, renal specialists and physical activity experts.
+The Institute's highly diverse team includes cardiologists, diabetes physicians, bench-top scientists, epidemiologists, dietitians, biostaticians, computational biologists, nurse educators, remote healthcare workers and physical activity experts.
 Together, they are working to translate laboratory findings into new approaches to prevention, treatment and care.

 These new approaches include actively embracing technological advances in areas such as genomics and informatics, which are enhancing our ability to more precisely diagnose disease and target prevention and treatment.
 The breadth of our work, combined with our multi-omic focus, means we are ideally placed to harness these developments to more precisely target metabolic disease.